-The SOUTHWESTERN Players form the dramatic group on the campus.
+The Golf Association is an organization of all those interested in golf.
+The splendid Overton Park course is available for use of members, and tournaments are held every year.
+The Southwestern Players form the dramatic group on the campus.
 Excellent training is offered the members in such phases of dramatic art as acting, costuming, staging, lighting, make-up, and play writing.
 Outstanding work in the Players group is rewarded by membership in the Proscenium Guild, the honorary dramatic fraternity.
 To be eligible for membership, participation in at least one production of the Players is required.